Civil War: A Movie Review

 James Lanternman writes movie reviews, essays, and moonlit thoughts.
 You can reach him at [email protected].

-Previously… Robot Dreams: A Movie Review
+Previously… Priscilla: A Movie Review